MathanGeurtsen/simple_cookiecutter/README.md

 ## Usage

-Ensure you have cookiecutter, git, and uv installed.
-See [uv](https://docs.astral.sh/uv/) for install instructions.
+Ensure you have git and uv installed.
+See [uv](https://docs.astral.sh/uv/) for its install instructions.

 You can make a new project based on this repository:
 ```bash